danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 * Any reference to `context.something` means that the caller must provide this value when invoking the interactor.
 This interactor expects to be provided a `title` to initialize the retrospective model, and a `slack_client` and `channel_id` to communicate success or failure to the channel.
 * The `strip_tags` method from `ActionView::Helpers::SanitizeHelper` has been brought in to sanitize the user content before saving it to the database.
 * If you're using Rubocop, the `call` method may be lighting up with method length and complexity warnings, this will be addressed shortly.
+* Error handling has been added for any unexpected error that may occur.

 Now we can modify the slash command handler to remove the business logic, and instead call the interactor, passing in the `command_text` for the retrospective title, and the `slack_client` and `channel_id` for communication: